-Tariff information for 2017 entry
+Tariff information for 2020 entry

-BBB at A levels, DDM at BTEC or use a combination of your qualifications to achieve the required tariff total.
+BBC at A levels, BTEC DMM or use a combination of your qualifications to achieve the required tariff total.
 Please note that if you are applying for the fast-track degree your offer will also be contingent on passing an interview.

 Mature Applicants: We welcome applications from mature students (aged 21 and over) and do not necessarily require the same academic qualifications as school leaving applicants.
-To find out more, please email our enquiries team.

-Grade C in GCSE English and Mathematics (or equivalent) are normally required.
+Grade 4/C in GCSE English and Mathematics (or equivalent) are normally required.

 If you don't meet your tariff points total we may still consider your application.

-Details of fees and potential extra costs when studying a course at the University of Gloucestershire.
+See the further details of fees and potential extra costs when studying a course at the University of Gloucestershire.

 |UCAS codes available for this subject|

-|BSc Single Honours - 3 years full-time||F800|
+|BSc (Hons) - 3 years full-time||F800|

 - Geographic information systems (GIS) roles